Explore the 12 Best Books for Financial Advisors

 As a financial advisor, I know you’re busy.
 You don’t have time to waste on “yet another book” that promises results but doesn’t deliver.
 To help you out, I’ve gathered a list of the top books for financial advisors in 2021.

 I’ve assigned each one a “best for” category, so you can quickly spot the best books for streamlining your practice, sharpening your marketing message, and more.

-Look through the list below and let me know which one you plan on reading first!
+Look through the list below (or watch this video) and let me know which one you plan on reading first!

 Top Books for Financial Advisors in 2021

 1. The Sustainable Edge by Ron Carson & Scott Ford

 Best book for financial advisors looking for work-life balance